kgroveshok/z80-homebrew/DEV-DIARY.md

 Langague Enhancements:

+* TODO CART? to get the current cart id
 * TODO Add MENUS which is like MENU but instead of the item number selected it is a pointer to the menu item text
 * TODO Add CHECKBOX which functions like MENU but also takes a block of memory used as a check box value.
 If the prefilled value is 0 then dont allow toggle.